-Field Name Description System Envir- onment Name Specifies the unique name of the environment.
-For example, EDW-Test.
+Field Name Description onment Name For example, EDW-Test.
 For more information on naming conventions, refer to the Best Practices section.
 System Envir- Specifies the type of the environment. onment Type For example, development, test, or production.
-Data Steward Specifies the name of the data steward responsible for the envir- onment.
+Server Plat- form Specifies the server platform of the environment.
+For example, Windows.
+Server OS Version Specifies the OS version of the environment's server.
+File Man- Specifies the file management system (if the environment is a fileagement based source). Туре For example, MS Excel.
+File Location Specifies a file path (if the environment is a file-based source).
+For example, C:\Users\Jane Doe\erwin\Mike - Target System Production System Name Specifies the system name being associated with the environment as the production system.
+For example, Enterprise Data Warehouse.
+Production Specifies the environment name being associated with the envir- Environment onment as the production environment.
+Name For example, EDW-PRD.
+Data Steward Specifies the name of the data steward responsible for the environment.
 For example, Jane Doe.
 Users assigned with the Legacy Data Steward role appear as drop down options.
 You can assign this role to a user in the Resource Manager.
 To assign data steward, select a data steward from the drop down options.
-Server Plat- Specifies the server platform of the environment. form For example, Windows.

-Field Name Description Server OS Version Specifies the OS version of the environment's server.
-File Man- Specifies the file management system (if the environment is a fileagement based source). Туре For example, MS Excel.
-Specifies a file path (if the environment is a file-based source).
-For example, C:\Users\Jane Doe\erwin\Mike - Target System Production System Name Specifies the system name being associated with the environment as the production system.
-For example, Enterprise Data Warehouse.
 Version Label Specifies the version label of the environment to track change history.
 For example, Alpha.
-For more information on configuring version display, refer to the Con- figuring Version Display of the Environments topic.
-DQ Score Specifies the overall data quality score of the environment.
-For example, High (7-8).
-For more information on configuring DQ scores, refer to the Con- figuring Data Profiling and DQ Scores topic.
-Database Type Specifies the database type.
-For example, Sql Server.
-Select the type of database from where you wish to scan metadata.
-Depending upon your choice of database type you need to provide additional fields (connection parameters) appearing on the right hand side.
-There are no additional fields for MS Excel File, and XSD.